Watch this space for the next

-Bristol workshop
+Bristol UK

-"The Mastery" is a practical and effective weekend that will enable you to change the course of your life measurably for the better without having to master a new discipline, or adopt a new religion.
+"The Mastery" is a practical and effective weekend workshop that will enable you to change the course of your life measurably for the better without having to master a new discipline, or adopt a new religion.

 The Details |